 As Temple Grandin, a woman with autism says, there is no 'one-size fits all' solution to the issues faced by people with autism.
 What works for one person may not work for another.

 'People are always looking for the single magic bullet that will totally change everything.
 There is no single magic bullet.'
 (Temple Grandin)

 This website aims to provide information about some of the interventions used to help overcome some of these issues.

-You may also find it useful to look at the Useful resources section of this website.
+You may also find it useful to look at the Resources on Autism section of this website.
 Here you will find organisations and other resources that may help you tackle some of the issues.